DarkEld3r/hGitStats/README.md

 hGitStats
 =========

-Getting statistics for the local Git repository.
+Statistics for the local Git repository.

 Dependencies
 ------------